mikechao/upload-mcp/README.md

 1. Run `pnpm dev`
 2. Connect your host/client to `http://127.0.0.1:3000/mcp`
 3. Invoke `upload_to_model`
-4. Upload PNG, JPEG, and WebP files
+4. Edit `Additional Text to Send To Model` first (if needed), then upload PNG, JPEG, or WebP
 5. Confirm expected behavior:
    - Upload success feedback in widget
    - Preview rendering when available
+   - Text sent to model matches the textarea value at the moment of upload
    - MCP App mode fallback to text-only context if image content is rejected

 ## Project Structure